IOT-DSA/dists/changelogs/dglux_server.md

 ## 677

-- Fix an issue where failing to fetch dependencies could prevent other DSLinks from starting
+- Fix an issue where failing to fetch dependencies could prevent other DSLinks from starting.

 ## 676